Reviews You Can Rely On

 Our Analysis and Test Results

-black+decker 20v max impact driver bdci20c - an impact driver that at one time was impressive, but no longer...
+black+decker 20v max impact driver bdci20c - the black+decker impact driver is an affordable, convenient, and...

 Speed

-To score each impact driver for speed , we divided the metric into two tests — one using ledger screws and one using a large lag bolt.
-For the ledger screw portion, we drove five 3-⅝" screws into a stack of plywood, timed each trial, and then calculated an average.
-The Black+Decker did fairly well for this assessment.
-The average for the whole bunch of impact drivers was 7 seconds; this model's average was 6 seconds.
+To score each impact driver for speed , I divided the metric into two tests — one using 3-5/8" ledger screws and one using a large, 1/2" x 3" lag bolt.
+For the ledger screw portion, I drove five screws into a stack of plywood, timed each trial, and then calculated an average.
+The Black+Decker did fairly well in this assessment, averaging 6 seconds.

 black+decker 20v max impact driver bdci20c - the black+decker isn't very fast, but it gets the job done.